smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

         - Audio: "mp3", "wav
         - Video: "mp4", "wmv", "avi"

-    - Files with extensions not listed above are stored in the "others" folder.
+    - Files with extensions not listed above are stored in the "drive/others" folder.

 ### __File Upload__

 In order to upload a file only, use the below methods to send a file to the ThanoSQL storage.
-When the 'folder_name="folder name"' is added to the URL, the file will be uploaded to the designated folder, but not entered into the database table.
+When the 'dir="folder name"' is added to the URL, the file will be uploaded to the designated folder, but not entered into the database table.

 === "Python"